-For retirees there are many reasons to choose Texas for retirement.
+Retiring in Texas is appealing to senior adults for many reasons.
 Low costs, warm weather, exciting cities, lively college towns, charming small towns, mild climate, and hundreds of interesting active adult communities are just some of the reasons Texas has a lot to offer retirees.

 Texas Climate varies widely, from arid in the west to humid in the east.
 The huge expanse of Texas encompasses several regions with distinctly different climates: Generally speaking, the part of Texas that lies to the east of Interstate 35 is subtropical, while the portion that lies to the west of Interstate 35 is arid desert.